 Pharos is working closely with the CCMs and the recently formed Transition Working Groups to update and prioritize sustainability risks and recommendations.
 The Covid-19 pandemic has affected the economics and health systems of the three nations, but with varied significance.
 Peru has sixth highest number of Covid-19 cases in the world, while Suriname’s economic situation, already weakened after 2014’s economic recession and poor public financial management, has been aggravated by the pandemic.
 Paraguay appears relatively less effected than Peru and Suriname.
 However, Paraguay is also the only country that will experience transition from the Global Fund financing for TB in the short term.
 Therefore, Pharos will work with each country to develop plans that maximize their approach in their own national contexts.

 Throughout the engagement thus far, Pharos has already conducted key interviews in Paraguay and Suriname and we are currently drafting Action Plans.
 We launched our project in Peru in late September 2020.
-The project is expected to finish on December 2020.
+The project is concluding in the start of 2021.

 Team Members Involved: Robert Hecht, Catalina Gutierrez, Claudine Hammen, Lorena Prieto, Daniel Cotlear, Pedro Bivona and Diana Gonzalez

 For more information, contact Diana Gonzalez at email@example.com.